Root Canal treatment Brisbane City

 Frequently asked questions

 What are some of the signs that I might need root canal treatment?

 If you are experiencing any tooth pain or discomfort; sensitivity to hot and cold foods and drinks; pain when you chew or bite down; swollen gums; facial swelling near the jaw; or a loosening of a tooth, it's a good idea to come in and see us.
 Even if you have some of these symptoms, it doesn't necessarily mean that you need a root canal procedure, but we can provide you with the treatment you need.

 How long does it take to have a root canal treatment done?

 We actually perform our root canal treatments over two separate appointments, as this helps us to achieve a better success rate.
-We'll begin by removing any decayed areas of the tooth and extracting the infected pulp.
+We'll begin by removing any decayed areas of the tooth and the nerve.
 The root canal is then thoroughly cleaned and flushed out with a disinfectant.
 Only when the area is completely free from infection will we fill the root canal.

 Will I feel any pain after a root canal treatment?